timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - page succeeded;
 - page failed.

-For example, a direct ViewModel might guard page success with “does this generation still match?” and “does this query still match?” checks in the page callback.
+For example, a UDF ViewModel might guard page success with “does this generation still match?” and “does this query still match?” checks in the page callback.
 An actor/reducer version moves that decision to the actor boundary: stale page results are not emitted as commit-worthy results, and valid results go through the single reducer path.

 That separation makes the ordering rules visible in one place instead of implicit across multiple event handlers and callbacks.